-Apple TV’s exclusive shows are particularly star-studded.
-The platform includes award-winning prestige dramas featuring A-listers like Jennifer Anniston, Chris Evans and Octavia Spencer, as well as equally big filmmakers behind the scenes, like Steven Spielberg and M. Night Shyamalan.
+Apple TV’s shows are notably star-studded, which has helped them capture attention in the streaming landscape.
+The platform includes award-winning prestige dramas featuring A-listers like Jennifer Aniston, Chris Evans and Octavia Spencer, as well as equally big filmmakers behind the scenes, like Steven Spielberg and M. Night Shyamalan.

-While Apple TV Plus may lack a flagship show like The Mandalorian that's an enormous crossover smash hit, collectively the service is well worth a look – especially now it's easier to get than ever, with the Apple TV app being available on PlayStation and Xbox as well as Apple tablets, phones, smart TVs and other devices.
+While Apple TV Plus may lack a flagship show like The Mandalorian that can act as a big crossover smash hit, collectively the service is well worth a look – especially now it's easier to get than ever, with the Apple TV app being available on PlayStation and Xbox as well as Apple tablets, phones, smart TVs and other devices.

-Here are our picks of the very best exclusive Apple TV Plus shows to watch right now.
+These are the best Apple TV Plus shows streaming right now.

 It’s the comedy everyone can’t get enough of – and for good reason.
 Jason Sudeikis stars in the title role, as a big-deal Kansas American football coach, who gets hired to coach the struggling fictional English Premier League team AFC Richmond despite having no football (or, soccer) experience at all.
 The whole thing, it turns out, is a scheme by the club's new owner, Rebecca Welton (Hannah Waddingham), to sink the club that meant so much to her ex-husband.

 Part workplace comedy, part romantic drama and all charm, Sudeikis makes for an endlessly likeable lead in the series which has turned out to be a big, heartwarming hit for Apple.
-Season 2 is filming now, and season 3 has already been confirmed.
+Season 2 releases July 23, and season 3 has already been confirmed.

 The Morning Show